 Runoff volume match is met by designing the project such that the annual runoff volume after development is not more than ten percent higher than the annual runoff volume of runoff before development, except in areas subject to SA waters, where runoff volume match means that the annual runoff volume after development is not more than five percent higher than the annual runoff volume before development.

-NSW nutrient export compliance is met by designing the project such that the nutrient loading rates in pounds/acre/year do not exceed the rates allowed in the applicable NSW program.
+Nutrient export compliance is met by designing the new development project such that the nutrient loading rates in pounds/acre/year do not exceed the rates allowed in the applicable NMS stormwater rule.

-For retrofits, the goal is to make an improvement relative to the baseline.
-The goal is often based on reducing nutrients (and thus the green and tan columns will be used) but retrofits may also seek to provide a level of runoff treatment or runoff volume match depending on the reasons for which they are implemented.
+For regulatory purposes, retrofits can be used toward NMS rule compliance, primarily existing development stormwater rules, but also potentially for nutrient offset credit.
+Retrofits may also be installed for non-regulatory purposes to achieve one or more of the above benefits or the Other SCM Benefits listed in Table A-3.

-Primary vs. Secondary SCMs
+Performance Standards for Primary vs. Secondary SCMs

-In the past, 85% TSS removal has been used as a standard.
+In the past, 85% TSS removal has been used as a performance standard for SCMs to meet State stormwater rules.
 DEQ is no longer using that standard because it is not reflective of the actual field performance of SCMs.
-Most SCMs do not remove 85% of TSS, especially at lower concentrations of TSS in the influent.
+Most SCMs do not remove 85% of TSS across the range of typical TSS influent concentrations, especially at lower concentrations.

-SCMs are designated as either primary or secondary based on their demonstrated performance at TSS removal in research studies.
-With stakeholder input, DEQ developed the table and graph below to characterize the performance that is required of primary SCMs.
-In addition to the table below, primary SCMs shall be capable of treating the design storm (1.5 inches in Coastal Counties and 1 inch in the remainder of the state).
+SCMs are now designated as either Primary or Secondary based on the demonstrated performance of test installations at TSS removal in research studies.
+With stakeholder input, DEQ developed the table and graph below to characterize the performance that is required of Primary SCMs for any required storm depth specified by a DEQ stormwater rule.

+Table B-2 and Figure B-1 describe the standards against which studies of individual SCM installations are tested for adequacy in meeting stormwater treatment.
+For any given study of an SCM installation, the median influent and effluent for TSS is determined and compared against these diagrams.
+A study where this performance is met is considered to “pass”.
+Information on studies of TSS removal is provided for each SCM in Part D: Credit for Each SCM.

-Table B-2: TSS Removal Standards for Primary SCMs
+Table B-2: TSS Removal Standards for Studies of Primary SCMs